-A. PHCOEM exists be a congregation of individuals living out the philosophies of Parrot Heads; celebrating our passion for fun and life and contributing to the community through our efforts on behalf of charitable organizations.
+PHCOEM exists as a phlock living out the philosophies of Parrot Heads; celebrating a common passion for fun and life and contributing to the local community through efforts on behalf of charitable organizations.

 Article III: Membership

-A. Membership in PHCOEM shall be open to anyone meeting the requirements specified in Article III, section B.
+Membership in PHCOEM is open to anyone meeting the following guidelines:

-3. A member must pay dues annually based on the month in which they joined.
+A member must pay dues annually in January.

-1. A member’s annual payment of dues will start on the date he/she joins PHCOEM and must be made annually in the anniversary month in which he/she joined.
+A member’s annual dues will start on the date he or she joins PHCOEM and must be made annually in January.

-2. By a majority vote, the Board of Directors (BOD) can waive, reduce, or extend the deadline for payment of dues for any member due to financial hardship.
-Requests for such provisions must be submitted in writing to the BOD.
+By a majority vote, the Board of Directors (BOD) can waive, reduce, or extend the deadline for payment of dues for any member due to financial hardship.

-3. Any member who has not paid dues by the end of his/her anniversary month will be considered to have terminated his/her membership.
-Payment of dues will reinstate his/her membership.
+Any member who has not paid their dues by the end of January will be considered delinquent and their membership will be suspended.
+Payment of dues will re-activate his or her membership.

-A. All elected members of the BOD shall be current members in good standing with membership dues fully paid.
+All elected and appointed members of the BOD shall be current members in good standing with membership dues fully paid.

-B. The Board of directors will consist of seven positions.
-These Positions will be elected via the process mandated within these by-laws.
-The Board of Directors positions will be President, Vice-President, Secretary, Treasurer, Community Affairs, Membership Director, and Social Director.
+Board Members: The Board of directors will consist of seven positions.
+These Positions will be filled via the process mandated within these by-laws.
+The Board of Directors positions will be President, Vice-President, Secretary, Treasurer, Community and Environmental Affairs, Membership Director, and Social Director.
 These positions will be open for election in alternating years as described below.
 All terms will begin on September 1st and end on August 31st of the following odd or even year as it applies to each position.
 (See Article V for description of positions):

 President – Elected in even numbered years